 If you do not see the 'Secure' badge, check the link of your site.
 It sounds like the URL begins with http:// That means your site uses HTTP connection.
 It's time to take actions and switch your website to HTTPS to show your customers that it's safe to place orders there.
 Keep reading to find out how to do it.

 Ecwid Starter sites use HTTPS connection by default.
 If you use only the Starter site, there is nothing for you to worry about: your store is secure, we've taken care of that.
 You will get the "Secure" badge.

 By the way, you can also use your own domain name for the Starter site and keep it on HTTPS.
 See our article on how to do it: Connecting your domain to Starter Site.

 Some site builders offer a simple way to enable SSL for your website.
 If you use a website builder, check out their Help Center or reach their support team to find out how to do it.
 Below are instructions we have found for some site builders:

 If you own a self-hosted website, here are two options:

-2. Buy and install an SSL certificate to your website manually.
+- Buy an SSL certificate from your domain registrar or hosting provider and install it to your website manually.

-McAfee SECURE app allows showing your visitors that your online store is safe.
+McAfee SECURE app allows you to show that your online store is safe to the visitors.
 You can add the McAfee SECURE Trustmark to your product pages, shopping cart, and checkout pages.
 The app also gets your site scanned for malware, viruses, and other malicious activities.

 As a result, it allows increasing sales and conversions by reminding visitors that your site is a part of the SECURE web.